00alexbear-a11y/fieldsnaps/replit.md

 FieldSnaps is an Apple-inspired, premium Progressive Web App (PWA) designed for construction professionals to capture and document job sites.
 Its core purpose is to provide an extremely simple, offline-reliable, and effortless photo documentation experience, focusing on instant photo capture, smart compression, auto-timestamping, and efficient project organization.
 The app aims for complete offline functionality, touch optimization for work gloves, and reliability in challenging environments.

 ## Recent Changes (October 2025)
+- **30-Day Trash Bin**: Implemented complete soft-delete system with 30-day retention.
+Deleted projects and photos move to trash and can be restored or permanently deleted.
+Automatic cleanup runs daily to remove items older than 30 days.
+Accessible from Settings page with clear visual indicators for days remaining.
 - **Enhanced Sync Status**: Added photo thumbnail previews to sync status page with project names and clickable full-screen view.
 Implemented proper object URL lifecycle management to prevent memory leaks.
 - **Bulk Photo Move**: Users can now select multiple photos and move them between projects via an intuitive dialog interface.
 - **Quick Camera Access**: Added camera icon buttons to each project card for instant camera access with that project pre-selected.